quasarframework/quasar-framework.org/source/components/integrating-layout-with-router.md

 ---
 You can benefit from Vue Router's capabilities while structuring your routes with a Quasar Layout.
 The information below is just a recommendation and not a mandatory folder/files structure to follow.
 Quasar allows you full freedom.
 Take the lines below only as an example.

-As you will read in the next documentation pages, Layout is the component used to encapsulate pages, so that multiple pages will share the same header, left / right side and so on.
+[Layout](/components/layout.html) is the component used to encapsulate pages, so that multiple pages will share the same header, left / right side and so on.
 In order to understand how this works, you need a little bit of reading on [Vue Router nested routes](http://router.vuejs.org/en/essentials/nested-routes.html).

 ## Example
 To make it more clear, let's take an example.
 We have one layout ('user-layout') and two pages ('user-feed' and 'user-profile').
 We want to configure the website/app routes like this: `/user/feed` and `/user/profile`.